projectbank/Documentatie/README.md

 The API is very easy to use.
 All of the requests must be made as POST request.
 Because we are communists, we will always give you something back to thank you for your work.
 This will be done in the form of JSON responses.

-All of the calls should be made to https://bowero.nl/api/.
+All of the calls should be made to https://leutertrekkers.nl/api.
+The example URLs are GET requests, so you can test easier, but the official API requires you to use POST requests.

 ### Create a new client